sidyn4444/sidyn4444/README.md

 - **[Distributed Webhook Delivery Service](https://github.com/sidyn4444/webhook-delivery-service)** —
   Java 21 + Spring Boot 3.
 Sends HTTP callbacks to servers you don't control, without losing events when those servers are slow, down, or broken.
-Backed with a Redis queue and contains at-least-once delivery, backoff retries, a dead-letter queue, HMAC-SHA256 signing, SSRF-checked URLs, and a recovery sweep that puts work from workers that die mid-delivery back into the Redis queue.
-Deployed and measured on AWS EKS: 178 deliveries/sec sustained at 4.8 ms p95, zero events were lost when killing workers mid-delivery for testing.
+Redis-backed queue with at-least-once delivery, backoff retries, a dead-letter queue, HMAC-SHA256 signing, SSRF-checked URLs, and a recovery sweep that puts jobs from dead workers back on the queue.
+Deployed and measured on AWS EKS: 178 deliveries/sec sustained at 4.8 ms p95, with zero events lost when a worker was killed mid-delivery.

 - **[Intraday Trading App](https://github.com/sidyn4444/Intraday-Trading-App)** —
   Python + FastAPI full-stack app that screens roughly 10K stocks against 8